 This is one of the most important steps of our how to become a programmer guide.
 Finding the right tool that you’re comfortable with will help you implement it in real life.

 For instance, Codecademy is one of the greatest free resource platforms.
-However, you’ll only be typing into a browser and get scores based on your performance.
-That isn’t truly what a programmer does in real life.
+You'll only be typing into a browser and get scores based on your performance.

-Choosing a community can be the best deal for you.
-When you're a part of a community, you'll get the push you need to succeed on this long and sometimes arduous road.
+When you're a part of a community, you'll get the push you need to succeed on this long and sometimes difficult road.
 Working with a group makes the learning process a bit less painful - and you can learn from the mistakes of others.

 If you get stuck, you can get help to solve the problem.
 Although in-person groups are great, they might not be available all the time, that’s why you should try out online communities where you’ll find support 24/7.

-We recommend using Stack Overflow, Reddit, and The DEV community as a start.
-These communities have a wide range of programmers starting from beginners to advanced level.
+I recommend using Stack Overflow, Reddit, and The DEV community as a start.
+These communities have a wide range of devs starting from beginners to absolute superstars advanced level.